Deploy a Software Heritage stack with docker deploy#

 To specify the tag to be used, simply set the SWH_IMAGE_TAG environment variable:

-You can then spawn the base services using the following command:
+Make sure you have node labels attributed properly.
+Then you can spawn the base services using the following command:

 Creating network swh_default